PaulDuvall/greateightgoals/README.md

 - **Automatic Updates**: Automatically deploys when code changes are pushed
 - **Configurable Schedule**: Customize the update frequency using schedule expressions
 - **Lambda Code Updates**: Option to update only the Lambda function code without redeploying the CloudFormation stack
+- **Celebration Mode**: Option to enable celebration mode for special occasions

 ### AWS OIDC Authentication for GitHub Actions